 Planning A Renovation?
 Let Your Neigbhours Know

-Who loves the sound of machines buzzing all day long.
-And, not just for one day but more.
-Think about your neighbour.
+Time-taking heavy-duty changes: Who could possibly like the sound of machines buzzing all day long?
 If you are planning some heavy-duty changes like breaking an indoor wall, or drilling or fixing new cabinets, make sure your contractor completes these jobs on time.
 You don't want your neighbour to have a permanent headache and hate you for it.
 Also, ensure that your contractor practices minimal impact of noise on the neighbours.
 We understand that the renovation is inevitable.

-Imagine moving out of your house and you see your neighbour's home painted bright orange, yellow or even blue.
-What an eye sore!
+Bright colours: Imagine moving out of your house and you see your neighbour's home painted bright orange, yellow or even blue.
+What an eyesore!
 Don't do that your neighbour, too.
 However quirky your style of architecture is, do not opt for bright colours on the exterior.
-These colours can hurt human eye especially when the sun is out and bright.
+These colours can hurt human eye, especially when the sun is out and bright.

 Clear the clutter: Do not keep the clutter outside your home, get it cleaned and dumped to the nearest waste dumping ground.
 Also, when making heavy-duty changes, make sure the property is covered with plastic sheets so that the dust doesn't go out, enter your neighbours' homes.
 It might impact their health and also, add layers of dust to their home every day.
 Think about your neighbour cleaning up the mess twice a day.

 Outdoor living spaces: Planning a party zone, a barbecue area or even a swimming pool in your frontyard can be a cause of disturbance for your neighbour.
 They are the ones who will have to deal with the untimely noises once the place is up and in use.
 Check with your neighbours about how they feel and assure them that the noises will be curtailed and timelines will be followed.